 Contact Information for the Title IX Coordinator:

-- Executive Director of Human Resources/Title IX Coordinator
+- Director of Title IX & Equal Opportunity

 Such a report may be made at any time (including during non-business hours) by using the telephone number or electronic mail address listed for the Title IX Coordinator.

 The following Officials will provide privacy, but not confidentiality, upon receiving a report of conduct prohibited under this policy:

 The following Officials may provide confidentiality:

 - Director of Counseling